codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 ![MCP swapi compare](/images/mcp-swapi-compare.jpg)

-I cam compare the characters that I have.
+I can compare the characters that I have.
 This made me wonder what would happen if I had a much larger dataset.

 I altered the code to pull in **ALL** people.